flexdinesh/react-redux-boilerplate/README.md

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

 So it involves a lot of additional learning curve to get started with [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
-That's why I stripped it down and made this _leaner, **beginner friendly**_ boilerplate without all the additional complexity.
+That's why I forked it, stripped it down and made this _leaner, **beginner friendly**_ boilerplate without all the additional complexity.

 ## Features